-Making homemade pizza is just as fun as eating it.
-And when you are entertaining, your guests will love participating in adding their own pizza toppings while sipping on a nice glass of wine!
-Before the guests arrive though, you will want to have the pizza dough ready, which means making it hours (or days, depending on your recipe) in advance.
+Making homemade pizza is just as fun as eating it, and when you have the best pizza-making tools it makes it much easier and therefore much more enjoyable.
+When you are entertaining, your guests will love participating in adding their own pizza toppings while sipping on a nice glass of wine!
+Before the guests arrive though, you will want to have the pizza dough and tools ready.

 I have talked endlessly about using a kitchen scale in so many articles now, and here I go again!
 Why is a kitchen scale so much better than a measuring cup?
 One word: accuracy!!!
 Sure you can pretty closely measure liquids in a measuring cup at eye level, but where it counts is with the dry ingredients.
 Those usually affect the chemistry behind your cooking, and in this case, the rising of your dough!
 You need to be accurate down to the gram with your dry ingredients, and the best way to do so is with a kitchen scale.